 Other contributing solutions include dynamic modelling of the data22, which can provide a solution to the transient relevance of predictive models.
 Similarly, progress continues to be made developing models that respect the latent, data-generating processes underlying the phenomena of interest52, which might clarify ‘Big healthcare data’.53 Finally, progress in artificial intelligence (particularly anomaly detection) might help to mitigate problems arising from data errors.54,55 For example, to minimise inappropriate decisions due to poor data quality, Sako et al56 provides a conceptual framework for automated assessment of data quality and information integrity.
 These methods are examples of how developments in digital health can be used to improve patient safety as well as help with its safe use.

-Reactive regulations and standards
+Challenge 3: Reactive regulations and standards

-Thirdly, as the pace of innovation accelerates, the current reactive (rather than proactive) regulatory- and standards-based approaches to safety will be increasingly ineffective at assuring patients’ safety (Xplaceholder – OJ and CMc paperX).
+As the pace of innovation accelerates, the current reactive (rather than proactive) regulatory- and standards-based approaches to safety will be increasingly ineffective at assuring patients’ safety (Xplaceholder – OJ and CMc paperX).
 The consequence is that avoidable harm might be experienced before mitigations are put in place.

 We recommend synchronisation of the development and evaluation of health information technologies, similar to the IDEAL framework.57 The IDEAL framework champions gradual approval of medical devices rather than the one-shot approval of CE marking58, which would allow “graded, responsible, but earlier patient access”.57,59 Such frameworks simultaneously address concerns that the increased administrative burden of more-stringent regulations might delay products that are imperfect but practically useful.60